What are the 3 O’s?

 We have sick pets.

-If your schedule is overbooked when these unplanned incidents happen, your day goes spiraling.
-This stress may cause you to behave in a way that you don’t want to – you may become aggressive or you may have a meltdown.
+This stress may cause you to behave in a way you don’t want to – you may become aggressive or have a meltdown.

 OVERCOMMITTED:

-Stay PEF (positive, enthused, focused) and make 2017 your best year ever!
+Stay PEF (positive, enthusiastic, and focused), and make 2023 your best year ever!

 ABOUT THE AUTHOR: